bz76wto/AquaSat-AI/README.md

 ---

 ## **🔬 Research Contributions**
-This project aligns with the **Application of Novel AI Techniques to Satellite Big Data Analysis in Support of Maritime Risk Management**, as discussed in **GSTS deliverables 5.3**:
 - **Use of Ensemble Learning** for **higher prediction certainty**.
 - **Validation with Optical & Radar Data** to reduce false positives.
 - **Handling Missing MMSI Data** by leveraging satellite imagery.